spc-dg/input_language_switcher/README.md

 You can edit the combinations using the pynput keyboard documentation located here: https://pynput.readthedocs.io/en/latest/keyboard.html
-Alternatively, you can use virtual key codes instead of key names, you can get vk codes by running the code in vk_listener.
+Alternatively, you can use virtual key codes instead of key names, you can get vk codes by running the code in vk_listener file.

-Make sure to configure .spec file for compiling the code in pyinstaller to avoid import errors, I've included a .spec file I used for reference.
-After you do that, run pyinstaller by referencing the name of the spec file, NOT your script.
+Make sure to configure a .spec file for pyinstaller to avoid import errors, for reference I've included a .spec file that I used.
+After you do that, run pyinstaller by referencing the name of the .spec file, NOT your script.
 Like this: pyinstaller --onefile filename.spec